stefanprodan/k8s-prom-hpa/README.md

 kubectl create -f ./podinfo/podinfo-hpa-custom.yaml
 ```

-After a couple of seconds the HPA will fetch the `http_requests` value from the metrics API:
+After a couple of seconds the HPA fetches the `http_requests` value from the metrics API:

 ```bash
 kubectl get hpa